How to create a subdomain manually?

 Step 4 - Done!

-.one-example.com and subdomain are used here as an example.
+www.one-example.com/subdomain,one-example.com/subdomainorsubdomain.one-example.com.one-example.com and subdomain are used here as examples.
 Replace one-example.com with your domain and subdomain with the name you gave your subdomain.

 -